 Prerequisite: CSC 418.
-A continuation of CSC 418 with emphasis on the concepts of design of outputs, inputs, and files.
+A continuation of CSC 418 with emphasis on the concepts of design of outputs, inputs, and files for transaction-oriented and network systems.
 A practical workshop application will be part of the course requirement.

 470 System Modeling and Application (4)